ECEStuff/Renegades_AddOns/README.md

 Installation Steps:
 - Renegades must be installed before installing Add-Ons.
 Follow installation steps for Renegades here: https://forum.egosoft.com/viewtopic.php?t=460221
-- Once you've installed Renegades, simply copy the addons folder to your game's root directory.
+- Once you've installed Renegades, simply copy the addon and mayhem_data directories to your game's root directory.
 - Copy over TShips.txt in the ZMap directory of this project to your ZMap directory.